 Evaluator Group product review methodology “EvaluScale” assesses each product within a specific technology area.
 The definitions of the criteria and explanations of how products are reviewed can be found in the .
 Download the product brief now to view the EvaluScale for this product.

 Western Digital added management software and created multiple, dual-controller models to deliver an all-flash or hybrid system with low entry prices.
 The maturity of the ZFS NAS implementation includes a full spectrum of file protocols, more than is usual in most products.
-A full suite of advanced features are also available with the exception of tiering of LUNs to clouds/object storage and file-based tiering to NFS mounts and S3 targets.
+A full suite of advanced features is also available including migration of snapshots to S3 compatible clouds and object storage.

 The IntelliFlash is not a scale-out system, which means for increasing performance in parallel with capacity, a new controller pair (another model) must be installed.
 Other competitive systems have implemented scale-out functionality for a more measured growth.
 Evaluator Group believes that at some point Western Digital will add scale-out capabilities to the system as a competitive necessity.